-In order to maintain compliance with Higher Learning Commission accreditation standards, Briar Cliff University has implemented a system of shared effort that includes collaboration amongst administration, non-tenure track and tenure track faculty, and staff.
-Ultimately, the President and Vice President for Academic Affairs are responsible for achieving and maintaining accreditation.
+To maintain compliance with Higher Learning Commission accreditation standards, Briar Cliff University has implemented a system of shared effort that includes collaboration amongst administration, non-tenure track and tenure track faculty, and staff.
+The President and Vice President for Academic Affairs are responsible for achieving and maintaining accreditation.